AICourseSelection/courseai/Meeting_Minutes/Week_6/week-6-meeting-minutes.md

 * Course recommendations

+#### TODO

-<h3>TODO:</h3> Create a spreadsheet with all the features- mark the ones that we are gonna prioritise (lookup scrum poker).
-List these on trello with the effort points for them (create tags too). break into sprints (One for each week, where tasks are assigned).
+* Create a spreadsheet with all the features- mark the ones that we are gonna prioritise (lookup scrum poker).
+* List these on trello with the effort points for them (create tags too).
+* Break into sprints (One for each week, where tasks are assigned).